 Despite our urge for simplicity, we live in a complex world and as a result, problems often occur which need solving.
 Using inversion as a mental approach is a powerful way to gain a new perspective on a problem.
 We often seek excellence without realising it is easier to do the opposite, which is to don’t be stupid.

 Inversion shifts the focus from the normal view to one where you consider the alternative.

 Thinking is a task we commit hours to, with little thought about how to think better.
-This approach limits our ability to think critically, to solve problems, and to make effective decisions.
+This approach limits our ability to think critically, solve problems, and make effective decisions.